-- The Crossphoto is made of very tough weather resistant (420D) nylon with a waterproof tarpaulin bottom.
+- The Photocross is made of very tough weather-resistant (420D) nylon with a waterproof tarpaulin bottom.
 This allows you longer exposure to rain without resorting to the rain cover.

 - The Crossophoto is able to carry more equipment than rucksacks of a similar size and style.
 This is due to the material used, i.e. thin throughout the sack.